jipelski/smart-home/hub/README.md

 <img src="../assets/Hub_Service_Flowchart.svg" alt="Hub Service Flowchart" />

   **BLE_Sensors**:
-  One or more peripheral devices comunicate bidirectionally with a local instance of Hub_Service trough BLE.
+  One or more peripheral devices communicate bidirectionally with a local instance of Hub_Service through BLE.

   **Hub_Service**:
-  Hub_Service acts as a bridge between the connected peripheral devices and MQTT client on the backend.
+  Hub_Service acts as a bridge between the connected peripheral devices and the MQTT client on the backend.
 It subscribes to command topics and publishes to sensor update topics.

   **MQTT_Client**:
-  MQTT_Client on backend subscribes to sensor update topics, and publishes based on command topics.
+  MQTT_Client on the backend subscribes to sensor update topics and publishes based on command topics.

 ## How it works